Jiefei-Wang/DockerParallel/vignettes/vignette.md

 By default, the cluster will step itself if it has been removed from the R session, but we recommended to explicitly stop it after use.

 # Advanced topic
 In this document, we will introduce some advanced topics related to the package.
-Please note that the some features described in this section may not be available for all cloud providers and containers, they are only tested at the ECS fargate provider and Bioconductor foreach doRedis container.
+Please note that the some features described in this section may not be available for all cloud providers and containers, they are only tested with the package `ECSFargateProvider` and `RedisContainerProvider`.

 ## Installing the system packages
 Some R packages require the system dependence before they can be installed.
 The system packages can be added via `addSysPackages` in the container object.
 For example